 Hello!
 I am an Assistant Professor in the Department of Mathematics and Statistics at Vassar College.
 My research interests are in topological data analysis (TDA), computational topology and geometry, and mathematical biology.
+I regularly teach undergraduate statistics, data science, and math classes.
 In addition to research and teaching, I also care about making the scientific community more welcoming and accessible.
-I contribute to various projects that focus on this.
+I contribute to various outreach programs that focus on this.
+More details can be found in my CV.

 Links: CV. google scholar. linkedin.